slowernews/wisdom-tldr/chapters/chapter_3_action.md

 steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.

-> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*

 Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.